Stanly-Davis/Student-Monitoring-System/README.md

 https://lastminuteengineers.com/i2c-lcd-arduino-tutorial/

-3. Setting Up RFID
+2. Setting Up RFID:
 Below is the link for setting it up.
 It is explained wonderfully and in depth from Last Minute Engineers.

 https://lastminuteengineers.com/how-rfid-works-rc522-arduino-tutorial/

-5. Setting up GSM module
+3. Setting up GSM module:
 Sim800A is easy to use.
 It works well when we insert a 4G Airtel Sim.
 3G sim dint work with this model.